 I heard one journalist couple on YouTube say that they love just zooming in and looking at all the details.
 Admittedly, if you’re printing large, then the sharpness won’t matter all as much due to viewing distance.
 Still though, you should be aware that there are sharper lenses out there.

 - It’s pricey, but I think that’s fair

 The Leica Q2 is a pretty good camera; but I couldn’t recommend it for all types of professional work.
 In some ways, I think that the lens is holding it back.
 Optically speaking I think it needs an upgrade though it can deliver beautiful image quality.
 The near 50MP sensor is quite a lot to handle and it shows.
-Then there is a fantastic weather sealing.
+Then there is fantastic weather sealing.
 But overall, the autofocus falls short at times and the RAW file versatility isn’t all there.
 In fact, I’d argue that the Leica M10 has a more versatile sensor.

 We award the Leica Q2 Four out of five stars.
 Interested in picking one up for yourself?
 Head on over to Adorama.